British Thomson-Houston: History

-The company Laing, Wharton and Down was formed in 1886 to sell products from Thomson-Houston, an American firm known as the American Electric Corporation until 1883.
+The company Laing, Wharton and Down was formed in 1886 to sell products from the Thomson-Houston Electric Company.
 Laing, Wharton and Down soon won a contract for electrical lighting for the east end of London.

 In 1894 Laing, Wharton and Down purchased patents and exclusive production rights from the American company, now known as General Electric after Thomson-Houston merged with Edison General Electric Company in 1892.
 At this stage Laing, Wharton and Down was renamed as British Thomson-Houston and General Electric became the majority owner of the company.

 Once BTH had the production licences for Thomson-Houston's products it started setting up factories in the English Midlands, with Rugby, Warwickshire chosen as the main location due to its good accessibility by rail and a local coal supply.
 In 1900 BTH bought Glebe Farm on the west side of Mill Road north of the railway in Rugby for £10,000, from Thos.
 Hunter & Co., to build their factory on it.
 The Mill Road factory opened in 1902 and made electric motors and generators.
-In the same year BTH got a licence to produce the Curtis steam turbine, which became one of the company's major products.
+In the same year BTH obtained a licence to produce the Curtis steam turbine, which became one of the company's major products.
 In 1905 BTH made its first turbo-alternator and in 1911 got licences for all of General Electric's drawn-wire light bulbs, which it produced under the Mazda trademark.

 For much of the late 19th century BTH competed for electrical generation and distribution contracts with British Westinghouse, mirroring the same company's battles in the US between their parents, General Electric and Westinghouse.
 The Power Act 1900 let BTH and British Westinghouse get new contracts to supply electric power to large areas.

 As well as manufacturing, BTH also began to move into transport.
 On 22 December 1898 BTH opened the Cork Electric Tramways and Lighting Company, followed by the Isle of Thanet Electric Tramways on 4 April 1901 and the Chatham and District Light Railways Company in June 1902.
 In 1903 BTH was contracted to supply the electrical equipment for the Tyneside Electrics railway network in Newcastle upon Tyne.
 In 1907 BTH started a joint venture with Wolseley Motors to make petrol-electric buses and in 1909 the company supplied major coal-fired steam generators to London to power an electric trolley system that was being set up.